graciellehigino/ms_range_interactions/manuscript.md

 In the Serengeti food web there is a positive relationship between the out degrees of predators and the size of their ranges ([@tbl:everyone]).
-In addition, our results show that there is a negative relationship between the relative loss of range and number of preys ([@fig:degree]), reinforcing the idea that generalist species tend to preserve their range.
-The factors limiting the geographical range of a species in a community can vary with connectivity and richness.
+In addition, our results show that there is a negative relationship between the relative loss of predators' range and the number of preys ([@fig:degree]), reinforcing the idea that generalist species can preserve their distributions longer while losing interactions.
+The factors limiting the geographical range of a species in a community can vary with connectivity and richness [@Svenning2014InfInt].
-Younger communities may be more affected by environmental limitations because they are dominated by generalist species, while older metacommunities are probably affected in different ways in the centre of the distribution, at the edge of ranges and in sink and source communities.
-Additionally, it is likely that species with larger ranges of distribution and those that are more generalists would co-occur with a greater number of other species [@Dattilo2020SpeDri], while dispersal capacity of competitive species modulate their aggregation in space and the effect of interactions on their range limits
+Younger communities may be more affected by environmental limitations because they are dominated by generalist species, while older metacommunities are probably affected in different ways in the centre of the distribution, at the edge of ranges and in sink and source communities [@Svenning2014InfInt;
+@Godsoe2017IntBio; @Cazelles2016IntBio; @Bullock2000GeoSep].
+Additionally, it is
+likely that species with larger ranges of distribution and those that are more generalists would co-occur with a greater number of other species [@Dattilo2020SpeDri], while dispersal capacity of competitive species modulate their aggregation in space and the effect of interactions on their range limits